philbowles/h4plugins/docs/rusrv.md

 The broad synopis is:

-1. An HTTP request is received with a path including `.../device/yourdevicename` the value `yourdevicename` is used in the node "Get Parameters" to retrieve the data that was previously saved when `yourdevicename` sent its reporting values at connection time.
+1. An HTTP request is received with a path ending `.../update/yourdevicename` the value `yourdevicename` is used in the node "Get Parameters" to retrieve the data that was previously saved when `yourdevicename` sent its reporting values at connection time.
 At this point, the server flow has all the information it needs about the requesting binary.

 2. It must now retrieve from the repo the version number of any binary that matches the identifiers and get its version number.
 It does this by using the server command `ls -r` which gives a list of names in reverse order, meaning that the highest (i.e. most recent) version is now the first itme in the list.